Accessibility & the Americans with Disabilities Act

 Life-sustaining equipment, such as a respirator, concentrator, or portable oxygen are permitted in all Topeka Metro vehicles and facilities.

-Service materials are available in accessible formats, such as large print or Braille, upon request from the Quincy Street Station or on the website.
+Many service materials are available in accessible formats, such as large print or Braille, upon request from the Quincy Street Station or on the website.
+Some materials are also available in Spanish.

 Topeka Metro offers free how-to-ride clinics for those who may feel unsure about riding the bus.
 The training is customized to meet each person’s needs.
 For those with a mobility aid, the training assists in determining if the mobility aid will fit on the ramp or lift platform and how it will be safely secured.
-Contact Customer Service at 785-783-7000 for more information.
+Contact Michelle Stottlemire at 785-730-8630 for more information.

 Lift Paratransit Service